IBM/IBM-RPA-Toolkit-for-BAW/README.md

 # IBM RPA Toolkit for BAW

 ## Update 2023-03-20
-Relased toolkit version 2.2 for IBM RPA V23 with a changed Login API signature.
+Released toolkit version 2.2 for IBM RPA V23 with a changed Login API signature.
 Use toolkit version 2.2 with IBM RPA V23+.

 ## Introduction
 As IBM offering management is working on enhancements in out-of-the-box integrations between BAW and IBM RPA, IBM technical sales organization provides this community asset to accelerate and enable usage of IBM RPA together with BAW.